The Dead Stay Dumb: Plot

-Months later Dillon is a rich gangster in Kansas under the aegis of Hurst, with a mob working under him, involved in extortion rackets in the city, with Myra now his mistress.
+Months later Dillon is a rich gangster in Kansas under the aegis of Hurst, with Myra now his mistress.
 Roxy approaches Dillon and is given a job.
 Dillon decides to further his gang and control, by taking over both Hurst and Ernie's empire as well.
 Soon Myra realizes that Dillon is keeping an affair with Fanquist.
 Enraged, she goes to warn Fanquist and kills her accidentally.
 Hurst is not pleased with Dillon's activities and confronts Dillon and Roxy, when Dillon shoots Hurst without a second thought.
 With Hurst's dead, Dillon loses the police protection he enjoyed.
-And Hurst's men now contemplate with Ernie and the cops to encounter him that very night.
-Dillon escapes with Myra and Roxy, killing more goons en route.
-They locate Ernie in his high-rise apartment, where Dillon and Roxy sneak in and throw him to his death below.
+Dillon escapes with Myra and Roxy, killing Ernie and more goons en route.
 The trio meet Roxy's acquaintance Joe, who agrees to shelter them at his parents' isolated farmhouse for money.
 On route, they are attacked by a speeding biker cop, whom Dillon kills, but Myra is fatally shot.

 Hiding at the farmhouse, Dillon and Roxy now start to lose their nerve with fear and uncertainty.
-Joe's mentally retarded sister Chrissie at the farm takes a liking for Roxy though Roxy decides not to touch her and warns Dillon too, but Dillon had lustful eyes for Chrissie.
-Joe cons the duo into paying him more money for continued protection, saying that there's now a bounty on their heads back in the city.
-Dillon and Roxy find this untrue and go and kill Joe lest he turn them over, unbeknownst to his relatives back at the farmhouse.
+Joe's mentally retarded sister Chrissie at the farm takes a liking for Roxy though Roxy decides not to touch her, but Dillon had lustful eyes for Chrissie.
+Joe cons the duo into paying him more money for continued protection, saying that there's now a bounty on their heads.
+Dillon and Roxy find this untrue and kill Joe.
 Later Dillon tries to molest Chrissie at the farmhouse but she escapes.
 A disgusted Roxy attacks Dillon for this but is killed.
-Dillon buries him away from the farmhouse but Chrissie sees this.
+Dillon buries him away from the farmhouse but Chrissie witnesses this.

 Desperate and drunk, with almost everyone he knew now dead, crazy Dillon starts hallucinating visions of Chrissie.
-He enters her room at night, but is in for a shock when he sees Roxy's unearthed body placed on Chrissie's bed.
+He enters her room at night, but is shocked to see Roxy's unearthed body placed on Chrissie's bed.
 Hiding in a corner with Roxy's gun in hand, Chrissie shoots Dillon.